anonymokata/661e44cc-f439-11ea-9bba-7ede567b4b29/doc/DevelopmentJournal.md

 Added type WordSearch__GridCoordinates.
 This is a structure containing row and column fields, zero-indexed from the top-left or NorthWest corner of the word search puzzle grid.

+Added type WordSearch__GridVector.
+This is a structure containing magnitude and direction fields.

 ---
 ### Thursday August 6, 2020
 ### 15:13 CDT